Nourish to Flourish - Positive Relationships with Food

 - Try out some Mealtime Conversation Starter questions at your family meals throughout the month.

 - Involve children in helping to prepare a meal or snack.
-Here are some ideas of kid friendly kitchen tasks.
+Here are some ideas of kid friendly kitchen tasks and meal ideas:

 - Ideas for Child Care Centres